The New Swarovski NL Pure Binoculars

 At the same time, today's experienced optics users are well aware of the leading European optics triumvirate.
 And in that group the Austrian company Swarovski is always innovating.
 Their Flagship EL series have approached cult status for over a decade.

 When you learn that Swarovski has a successor to the EL series in the works, you certainly don't worry that they'll mess with success; rather, it's more a feeling of "how much better can they make them?"
 The new Flagship models came ashore in early September 2020, so we've had the chance to find out!
-They're called NL Pure, and some of us at CMBO were among the fortunate few to be able to spend far too little time checking out two of them.
-We tried the NL Pure 8x42 and 12x42.
+They're called NL Pure, and all of us at CMBO have been able to check them out.
+Thery initially launched the NL Pure 8x42, 10x42, and 12x42.
 You read that right, a 12x42 instead of a 12x50.
-There is a 10x42 NL Pure which we were finally able to try, but production hasn't caught up with demand yet, so they come in one day and sell the next.
 In spring 2021 they introduced the NL Pure 8x32 and 10x32.
 If you are a committed proponent of 32 mm bins, both of these are sweet handfuls.
+And in mid-2024 Swarovski launched the NL Pure 10x52 and 14x52.

 All of us at CMBO use optics every day, and over the years we've looked through just about everything.
-So we just grabbed them and... first impressions?
+So, we just grabbed the NL Pure 8x42, and... first impressions?
 You just kind of fall right in.
 By that I mean, you are immersed in the view.
-The large eye relief and multi-step eyecups present the full field of view with or without eyeglasses.
+The generous eye relief and multi-step eyecups present the full field of view with or without eyeglasses.
 Both actual and apparent field of view are larger than the EL 8.5x42; indeed, they're larger than the EL 8x32!
 And then you notice: huh, this barrel is a funny shape.
 It's constricted in the middle.
 Which makes it remarkable easy to hold, even with one hand.
 Now, that was true for the EL with its double bridge as well.
 But now there is a comfortable one-hand grip with a single bridge.

 An unexpected (and optional) accessory is the FRP forehead rest, which can be mounted to work just like the one on their BTX scope.
 It adds stability to the view, especially when glassing with one hand.
 It is especially helpful with the NL Pure 12x42.